September is Leukemia and Lymphoma Awareness Month

 Hodgkin lymphoma is usually marked by the presence of a type of cell called the Reed-Sternberg cell in the lymph nodes.
 Hodgkin lymphoma may also occur in patients who have acquired immunodeficiency syndrome (AIDS).

 Non-Hodgkin lymphoma includes a large, diverse group of cancers of immune system cells.
 Scientists typically categorize them as either slow-growing or aggressive.
 The most common types of NHL in adults are diffuse large B-cell lymphoma and follicular lymphoma.
-An estimated 80,470 people in the United States will be diagnosed with non-Hodgkin lymphoma in 2022, according to the National Cancer Institute.
+An estimated 80,550 people in the United States will be diagnosed with non-Hodgkin lymphoma in 2023, according to the National Cancer Institute, and 20,180 will die from the disease..

 Both Hodgkin and non-Hodgkin lymphomas can occur in children and adults.

 Lymphoma- and Leukemia-Focused Conferences

-In January 2023, the AACR Special Conference: Acute Myeloid Leukemia and Myelodysplastic Syndrome will be held in Austin, Texas.
+- In January 2023, the AACR Special Conference: Acute Myeloid Leukemia and Myelodysplastic Syndrome was held in Austin, Texas.